abhi30102005/simon-says/README.md

-# simon-says
-A fun browser-based Simon Says game to test your memory skills.
-🚀 Project Overview
-Project Name: Simon Says Game
-Batch: Apna College Delta Batch
-Objective: To build a fun and interactive memory game using web development concepts.
-Features:
-1.Random color sequences generated each round 2.Interactive user input through button clicks 3.Level-based difficulty progression
-4.Responsive design

-# 🎮 Simple Simon Says Game
+# 🎮 Simon Says Game

-A fun and interactive **Simon Says** memory game built with **HTML**, **CSS**, and **JavaScript**.
+A fun and interactive **memory-based Simon Says game** built using **HTML**, **CSS**, and **JavaScript**.
-Test your memory by repeating the growing sequence of colors as the game progresses!
+This project is part of the **Apna College Delta Batch**, showcasing core web development concepts like DOM manipulation, event handling, and responsive design.

 ---

+## 🚀 Project Overview

+**Project Name:** Simon Says Game
+**Batch:** Apna College Sigma Batch
+**Objective:** To build a fun and interactive memory game using web development concepts.

+### 🧩 Features

+* 🎨 Random color sequences generated each round
+* 🖱️ Interactive user input through button clicks
+* 📈 Level-based difficulty progression
+* 📱 Responsive and user-friendly design

+---

 ## 🕹️ How to Play

-1. Press any key (or click the start button) to begin the game.
+1. Press any key or click the **Start** button to begin.
-2. Watch carefully — the game will show you a sequence of colors.
+2. Watch closely as the game flashes a sequence of colors.
-3. Repeat the same sequence by clicking the buttons in the correct order.
+3. Repeat the sequence by clicking the same color buttons in the correct order.
-4. Each round, the sequence gets longer and faster!
+4. Each new round adds one more color to the sequence.
-5. If you click the wrong color, the game ends and your score (level reached) is shown.
+5. A wrong click ends the game and displays your final **score** (the level you reached).

 ---

-## 📊 Features
+## 📊 Game Features

-* Displays the **current level** as you progress.
+* Displays the **current level** during gameplay.
-* Tracks and shows your **highest score**.
+* Keeps track of your **highest score**.
-* Smooth color and sound animations for better gameplay.
+* Smooth animations and sounds for each button press.
-* Simple and responsive UI built using pure HTML, CSS, and JavaScript.
+* Restart easily after a wrong move.

 ---